The Angel’s Gala

 Grant Coordinator

-Roman’s Wings of Hope’s donations additionally included memory boxes, blankets, teddy bears, and more.
-After five years, in 2018, Staci felt that the calling and purpose of Roman’s Wings of Hope was completed and that it was time to move into a new chapter.
-She relocated to Northern Louisiana and has continued to make the voices heard of grieving parents everywhere.
+Roman’s Wings of Hope used donations to place bassinets, memory boxes, blankets, teddy bears, and so much more in hospitals all over Louisiana.
+In 2018, after five years, Staci felt that the calling and purpose of Roman’s Wings of Hope was completed and that it was time to move onto a new chapter.

 Chandler Gaiennie’s Testimony